arunsadhasivam/MachineLearning/SOLUTIONS/AnalyticVidhyaNotes/10) Building End-to-End Generative AI Applications/2) Overview of generative AI applications and their impact.md

 <p><detail><summary> 4.Focus of this course:</summary>

- - we will understand end to end gen AI applications, hopefully understand by now.
+   - we will understand end to end gen AI applications , which hopefully get better idea by now
- - standard architecure and tools to build such end to end applications
+   - standard architecture and tools for building such generative ai apps
- - no code applications
+   - no code approach
+   - code focused platforms and tools
+   - build quick end to end gen ai apps
- - hands on generals
+   - hands on tutorials and projects to build your own gen AI apps
- - code focus applications.
+   - do not need to learn front end frameworks like javascript.

 </detail></p>